 Everyone starts running for different reasons - to lose some pounds, run for fun, run to compete, get fitter, to get back into running and so on.
 Running is a great sport because it is open to EVERYONE of ALL ages, ALL abilities and ALL shapes and sizes.

-Plus I'll advise you on how to choose running shoes and my favorite running gear plus and tips on how to keep motivated.
+Plus I'll advise you on how to choose running shoes and my favorite running gear plus tips on how to keep motivated.

 If you are a beginner, older runner and it all seems a bit overwhelming, I suggest you start by looking at my personal top running tips or how about getting motivated by these fantastic runners stories.

-If someone had told me that I'd start running in my 40's and that 10 years later I would have done a marathon, I would have laughed and balked at the idea.
+If someone had told me that I'd start running in my late 40's and that 10 years later I would have done a marathon, I would have laughed and balked at the idea.
 I wasn't sporty at school although I occasionally slipped into a team reserve spot, but that was it.
 More about me here.

 If you've got any ideas that you'd like me to write about then please drop me a line.